lsst-sims/smtn-007/index.rst

 Observing Site
 ^^^^^^^^^^^^^^

 This configuration topic is mandatory since all Schedulers should not have predefined values for this information.
-SOCS uses a sanctions package to retrieve the information to cut down on errors related to uncontrolled parameter changes.
+SOCS uses a sanctioned package to retrieve the information to cut down on errors related to uncontrolled parameter changes.

 Observatory Configuration
 ^^^^^^^^^^^^^^^^^^^^^^^^^